All the tests that you issue will be visible in the Results section, at the bottom of Live number testing.

 Results table information (detailed explanations above):

-ID: The value that is present in the 1st column of Results table.
+Date: The value that is present in the 1st column of Results table.

-Date: The value that is present in the 2nd column of Results table.
+Country: The value that is present in the 2nd column of Results table.

 Receipt Status: The interpretation of the graphical representation of Rec.
 Status in the 4th column of Results table.